Germany's Merkel gives Britain 30 days to find last-minute Brexit solution

 Merkel has previously promised to discuss “practical solutions” to the Irish border insurance policy or “backstop” that Johnson says is unacceptable - but she has said the Withdrawal Agreement would not be reopened.

-In Washington, U.S. President Donald Trump, who has been enthusiastic about Brexit but critical of May’s negotiating strategy, offered Britain help while criticizing the EU.
+In Washington, U.S. President Donald Trump, who has been enthusiastic about Brexit but critical of May’s negotiating strategy, offered Britain help while criticising the EU.

 “They have not treated the UK very well,” he said.
 “That’s a very tough bargain they are driving, the European Union.
 We are going to see if we can work something out.”